sriharivishnu/AWS_Notes/CLF-C01/S02_IAM.md

   - Effect (whether statement allows or denies)
   - Principal (account/user/role to which this policy applied to)
   - Action: list of action sthis policy allows or denies
-  - Condition: conditions for when this policiy is in effect
+  - Condition: conditions for when this policy is in effect